anirudhacharya/MLProjects/README.md

 ## MLProjects

-This is a collection of mostly AI related projects which includes
+This is a collection of my implementations of various papers and algorithms, mostly AI related -
 - Probabilistic Graphical Models( Latent Dirichlet Allocation)
 - Converter from OWL ontology to First order logic semantics
 - Policy iteration and value iteration in MDPs and Q-Learning.